FaroukZidane/Traffic-Sign-Recognition/README.md

 This allows the model to classify traffic signs captured from live camera stream.
-Currently, it is trained to classify 3 classes only pedestrian, stop, traffic ahead.
+Currently, it is trained to classify 8 classes only.

 Instructions